Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Guide Neurodivergent Students in Accessing Support

-One barrier to neurodivergent students receiving support is the lack of communication on how to receive these supports and what supports are available.
+One barrier to neurodivergent students receiving support is the lack of communication on how to receive accommodation supports and what supports are available.
+Provide clear information on available supports and how to navigate the school environment to access them.
+Consider sharing this information with caregivers (with consent) for additional support.

 Consult Neurodivergent Voices